Blundell Park: Findus Stand

 The Findus Stand is the third to be built on the opposite side of the ground to the tunnel and changing rooms.
 Originally the club had moved the Abbey Park Stand from their previous ground the Abbey Park Stadium, this stand was eventually demolished in 1925 and was replaced by the Barrett's Stand.
 The Barrett's itself was eventually demolished in 1980 and was replaced with a two tier stand paid for by the fish processing firm Findus.
 The stand therefore was named the "Findus Stand".

 The stand was opened in 1982 and is the largest inside the stadium with the upper tier offering a scenic view of the Humber Estuary, Spurn Point and the North Sea, from this point you can clearly view the shipping going down the estuary.
 The lower tier's front rows are uncovered and between the two tiers are a row of corporate boxes.
 Housed within the stand is the boardroom, ticket office, club shop, bars and the "McMenemy's" function suite and restaurant which is named after former manager Lawrie McMenemy.

 In 1990s Findus ceased production in the town, so the stand went through several other sponsored names.
 Firstly the stand was renamed the Stones Bitter stand before later becoming the John Smiths stand in 1997 and then the Carlsberg stand in 2004.
 The stand was also sponsored by Viking FM for a short time before the Findus name returned in 2009 and the stand then reverted to its original name.

-For the 2016–17 season, a new sponsorship deal with the clubs long serving kit sponsor Young's Seafood was announced with the tiers being renamed to the Upper Young's and Lower Young's stands.
+For the 2016–17 season, a new sponsorship deal with the club's long serving kit sponsor Young's Seafood was announced with the tiers being renamed to the Upper Young's and Lower Young's stands.
 Grimsby parted ways with Young's in 2023, with the stand continuing without any sponsorship.

+Ahead of the 2025–26 season, local business Ramden's Home Interiors were named as the new sponsor of both tiers of the stand.on a multi-year deal.